Born This Way (song): Other versions and covers

 American singer-songwriter and parodist "Weird Al" Yankovic had sought permission from Gaga to parody "Born This Way", providing a brief description of the concept for his song.
 Her management responded that she must hear the song before providing approval.
 Yankovic obliged with the lyrics of "Perform This Way", which was released on April 25, 2011, as the first single from his thirteenth studio album, Alpocalypse, on iTunes Store.
 After what Yankovic described as "considerable expense" in writing, recording, and mastering the song in the studio, he contacted Gaga's management again with a completed recording of the song.
 He was subsequently refused permission, without Gaga listening to the track and Yankovic getting the impression that the refusal came from the singer herself.
 Left with a completed song and abandoned plans for an outlandish music video to promote the song and album, Yankovic released it on YouTube.
 It was then that Gaga actually heard the song, and personally contacted Yankovic, giving him green light to include the song on Alpocalypse, telling him that her manager had been the one to refuse permission, which was done without her knowledge or input.

 BBC Radio 1's Alex Full a.k.a. the Cornish Fairy and singer Kirsten Joy Gill recorded a cover of the song called "Cornish This Way" in August 2011 as a modern Cornish anthem.
 The song was recorded at the Maida Vale Studios in London, and the music video was shot in Newquay, Cornwall at the Boardmasters Festival.
 On May 20, 2012, a video leaked from rehearsals of Madonna's the MDNA Tour (2012) showed the singer incorporating "Born This Way" into "Express Yourself" followed by a performance of "She's Not Me" from her 2008 album Hard Candy.
 It created a media frenzy with many speculating that she was "dissing" Gaga and the song.
 Madonna included the sequence in her tour during the second segment.
 Alice Cooper added a cover of the song to the 2012 leg of his No More Mr. Nice Guy Tour.
 It features altered lyrics, though it maintains the chorus and melody of Gaga's version.
 Later, Gaga showed appreciation for the cover on her Twitter account.
+In 2021, South African country musician Orville Peck covered the country road version of the song for the tenth anniversary edition of Born This Way.